monix/monix-connect/docs/dynamo.md

 ```

 ## Async Client

- This connector uses the _underlying_ `S3AsyncClient` from the [java aws sdk](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/s3/model/package-summary.html),
- it will allow us to authenticate and create a _non blocking_ channel between our application and the _AWS S3 service_.

- There are different ways to create the connection, all available from the singleton object `monix.connect.s3.S3`.
-It is explained in more detail in the following sub-sections:

   This connector uses the _underlying_ [DynamoDbAsyncClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/dynamodb/DynamoDbAsyncClient.html),
  that allows us to authenticate and create a _non blocking_ channel between our application and the _AWS DynamoDB_.

+ There are different ways to create the connection, all available from the singleton object `monix.connect.dynamodb.DynamoDb`.
+Explained in more detail in the following sub-sections:

  ### From config